Castel Gandolfo: History

 Archaeological finds from the 16th century BC come from the area of what is now Castel Gandolfo.

 The site of the modern town is a candidate for the site of legendary ancient Alba Longa, capital of the Latin League.
-It was later developed by emperor Domitian into his vast palace.
+It was later developed by the Emperor Domitian into his vast palace.

 Its name is derived from a fortification of the ducal Gandolfi family (of Genoese origin, named after St. Gondolfus) in the 12th century, which passed to the Savelli family from whom the Apostolic Camera purchased it in 1596 for 150,000 scudi.
-Pope Clement VIII (1592-1605) was the first pope to come to Castel Gandolfo, but the rebuilding of the old castle was the project of Urban VIII who first made it an official papal residence in 1626.
+Pope Clement VIII (1592–1605) was the first pope to come to Castel Gandolfo, but the rebuilding of the old castle was the project of Urban VIII, who first made it an official papal residence in 1626.

 During the Napoleonic Wars, some 900 anti-French citizens of neighboring Velletri held out in Castel Gandolfo, resisting the siege by Joachim Murat.

 During World War II, Pope Pius XII opened up the grounds of Castel Gandolfo to refugees escaping the fighting taking place around Rome.
-On January 22, 1944, the first of what became 12,000 people began arriving on the property, often bringing with them their cows, horses, mules and sheep.
+On 22 January 1944, the first of what became 12,000 people began arriving on the property, often bringing with them their cows, horses, mules and sheep.
 Included were many Roman Jews, and other non-Catholics.
-During the time they lived there, 36 children were born, almost all of whom were named for the Pope who gave them safe harbor.The pope's private apartment was turned into a nursery.
+During the time they lived there, 36 children were born, almost all of whom were named after the Pope who gave them safe harbor.
+The pope's private apartment was turned into a nursery.

-Pope Benedict (2005-2013) loved it so much he briefly retired there after leaving the papacy.
-Pope Francis (2013-2025) rarely went with a gap of nearly 12 years of no visits, however he did open the pontifical palace and gardens to the public for the first time, increasing tourism to the town.
-His successor Pope Leo XIV (2025-present) first used it as a summer residence in 2025, and said that he would continue the tradition - 2026 will be the 400-year anniversary as a papal residence.
-On July 6, 2025, Pope Leo XIV would begin staying at Castel Gandolfo for a six week vacation, thus resuming the tradition of Castel Gandolfo being used as the pope's retreat and summer home.
+Pope Benedict (2005–2013) loved it so much he briefly retired there after leaving the papacy.
+Pope Francis (2013–2025), however, rarely traveled there, with a gap of nearly 12 years with no visits.
+However, he did open the pontifical palace and gardens to the public for the first time, increasing tourism to the town.
+His successor Pope Leo XIV (2025–present) first used it as a summer residence in 2025, and said that he would continue the tradition; 2026 will be the 400-year anniversary as a papal residence.
+On 6 July 2025, Pope Leo XIV would begin staying at Castel Gandolfo for a six-week vacation, thus resuming the tradition of Castel Gandolfo being used as the pope's retreat and summer home.
 However, the main Apostolic Palace at Castel Gandolfo still remains a museum, with Leo XIV instead staying at the Castel Gandolfo's Villa Barberini.